Do a business energy audit

 No

-Talk to a refrigeration expert to see if your existing refrigeration equipment can make the switch.
+Talk to a refrigeration expert to see if your existing equipment can make the switch to more efficient natural refrigerants.

-If you have any point-of-sale refrigeration units (for example drink fridges), talk to the supplier to see if they are now offering ones that use natural refrigerants.
+If you have any point-of-sale refrigeration units (for example drink fridges), talk to the supplier to see if they can offer natural refrigerants.

 Are fridges kept full?
 Yes